 Welcome to updates for the Beautification Committee and Community Gardens for Wellington Heights Cedar Rapids, Iowa #WHCRIA

-A starving dying ferrel kitten the size of a baseball found under a porch.
-Rescued by a group of neighborhoods.
+A starving dying ferrel kitten the size of a baseball is found under a porch.
+Rescued by a group neighborhood effort.

 Now, a thriving local emerging celebrity.
 Please welcome Floofe' Flower to the Wellington Heights volunteer force.
 Ready to promote the community gardens and meet her adoring fans.

 On her first official duty, Ms. Flower secured a donation.
 Picked up four cases of Perlite and three bales of Peat from our local Cedar Rapids Lowes Home Improvement.

 The More We Know